sanskarchand/python-projects/worldShifter/README.txt

     To play the custom level above, run cus_game.py

 This game is currently a WIP(Work in Progress).
-The above instructions apply if the game has no UI.
+The above instructions(NO_MENU) apply if the game has no UI.
-Otherwise, everything can be done via the menu.
+Otherwise, everything can be done via the menu(see HOW TO PLAY).